JosiahJack/Voxen/README.md

 #### Mesh System:

 Models are loaded into one unified flat vertex buffer with minimal data, just position, normal, and uv.
+Meshes are indexed triangles.

 ---